Skip to content

 You can make your own stamps

 Making DIY stamps is always fun.
 Especially because you never know what you’ll get until you get it.
-And then the moment when you try your handmade stamp and it really works is priceless.
+And then the moment when you try your handmade stamp and it works is priceless.

-After I made my own moon stamp and saw how nice it worked, I literally jumped out of my chair, danced the victory dance, and ran off to my boyfriend to show off.
+After I made my moon stamp and saw how nice it worked, I literally jumped out of my chair, danced the victory dance, and ran off to my boyfriend to show off.
 You’re right, he didn’t mind much about it.

 What can you do with ink pads?